Glossary:

 Didactic.
 Used as a noun, "a didactic" refers to a piece of interpretive or educational content, often texts, that provide contextual information about an exhibition element.
 Typically written by curators, these can take the form of a text panel, artifact label, or interactive video.

-Diorama. [dye-uh-RAH-ma] A realistic model of a scene, usually with three-dimensional human and/or natural figures, scenic elements and a background mural (without a mural, it's called a model).
+Diorama. [dye-uh-RAH-ma] A realistic model of a scene, often with three-dimensional human and/or natural figures, scenic elements, and a background mural (without a background mural, it's just called a model).
 Can be 1:1 scale, or miniature, or larger than life size.
 Often behind glass.

 E